Studies suggest the microbiome may influence weight loss or gain

 By David Dunaief, M.D.

-Obesity can be one of the most frustrating disorders; most obese patients continually struggle to lose weight.
+Obesity can be incredibly frustrating; most obese patients continually struggle to lose weight.
 Obese and overweight patients now outnumber malnourished individuals worldwide (1).

 I know this will not come as a surprise, but we are a nation with a weight problem; about 70% of Americans are overweight or obese (2) (3).
-For the longest time, the paradigm for weight loss had been that if you ate fewer calories, you would lose weight.
+For the longest time, the paradigm for weight loss had been to cut calories.
 However, extreme low-caloric diets did not seem to have a long-term impact.
 It turns out that our guts, dominated by bacteria, may play important roles in obesity and weight loss, determining whether we gain or lose weight.
-Let’s look at the data on obesity.

 The results from a study involving human twins and mice are fascinating (4).
 In each pair of human twins, one was obese and the other was lean.
 Gut bacteria from obese twins was transplanted into thin mice.
 The result: the thin mice became obese.
 However, when the lean human twins’ gut bacteria were transplanted to thin mice, the mice remained thin.